-- Continue the case to another date; - The judge appoints a prosecutor pro tem, which is another attorney to prosecute the case, who must be paid by the county; or - Proceed to trial.
+- Continue the case to another date; - The judge appoints any competent attorney as a prosecutor pro tem to represent the state; or - Proceed to trial.
 However, this does not mean the court will hear evidence.
-When the court proceeds to trial without a prosecutor, the State puts on no evidence, therefore they do not prove the case beyond a reasonable doubt.
+When the court proceeds to trial without a prosecutor, the state puts on no evidence, therefore they do not prove the case beyond a reasonable doubt.
 This means that the defendant must be found not guilty.